Importance of lacquers in packaging industry

 Lacquers for processed cheese packaging

 These lacquers are specially modified for a low-temperature sealing.
-It is a foil-to-foil sealing action, with the lacquer being the only medium used.
+It is a foil-to-foil sealing action.

 FOIL DEPOSITION